fbpx

 • Trust sentiment analysis to a human over a piece of software

-Agility PR Solutions’ media intelligence services provides exactly that.
-It’s a mix of powerful monitoring tools and human-augmented, fully managed services.
-Our media analysts set up and fine-tune keyword searches, curate executive-ready daily briefs, and add context and sentiment insights in a way that only a human can.
-And we always make sure you’re delighted with every curated report and media brief delivered!
+Agility PR Solutions’ media intelligence services provide exactly that.
+It combines powerful monitoring tools and human-augmented, fully managed services.
+Our media analysts set up and fine-tune keyword searches, curate executive-ready daily briefs, and add context and sentiment insights in a way that only humans can.
+And we always ensure you’re delighted with every curated report and media brief delivered!

 You can learn more about the types of media monitoring tools available in Media Monitoring: The Ultimate Guide.